nuggie86/First-Project/README.md

 # Irl-Boxerdogs.ie
-/workspace/First-Project/assets/images/main-page-image1.png

 __Description__
-this website is for people who have or are thinking of owning a boxer dog, the site gives tricks and tips for training your pet and also useful information about the breed and helpful links,
+This website is for people who have or are thinking of owning a boxer dog, the site gives tricks and tips for training your pet and also useful information about the breed and helpful links,